MadNovOrg/test-blacksmith/README.md

 - It is being triggered by the Github Action `CD-STG`
 - Expects:
     - The branch to perform the run from.
 Default is `main`
-    - Major, minor and patch numbers (SemVer) to build the right version
 - Performs the following steps:
     - Validates user input
     - Updates package version according to user input
         - Automatically commits new package version & pushes to `main`
-    - Creates a new repo tag according to user input
-    - Triggers CD pipeline for `STG` environment by checking out the code to the tag created above
+    - Triggers CD pipeline for `STG` environment by checking out the code
         - Installs dependencies
         - Builds the code using APP version according to user input
         - Deploys the code to S3
         - Runs Hasura migrations

 ### PROD
-- It is only being triggered automatically by creating a new `Release` using Github UI
+- It uses `changesets` and it will only be triggered by the `RELEASE-PROD` github action.
 - Performs the following steps:
-    - Gets the appropriate version from the tag that was used
-    - Triggers CD pipeline for `PROD` environment by checking out the code to the chosen tag on Release creation
+    - Creates a new PR in which it checks all the `changesets` related files and bumps the package.json version
+    - After the PR is approved and merged it triggers CD pipeline for `PROD` environment.
         - Installs dependencies
         - Builds the code using APP version from retrieved version
         - Deploys the code to S3